-RBC recently sponsored the annual ‘Sommerfest’ and colleagues volunteered to help at the event.
+Our support includes sponsorship of the annual ‘Sommerfest’ where colleagues volunteer to help at the event.
 The team have also arranged group visits to the zoo, and donated gifts at Christmas to children who use Die Arche’s local facilities.

 Founded in 1976, The Prince’s Trust supports thousands of vulnerable young people as they strive to get their lives on track.
 RBC partners with the charity in Canada and the UK.

-Regular Team RBC volunteer activities, guided by ZSL help control the levels of discarded single-use plastics that enter the ecosystem of the capital’s waterways.
+To support their #OneLess Campaign, RBC staff regularly volunteer to help control the levels of discarded single-use plastics that enter the ecosystem of the capital’s waterways.

 Investing in the arts is a long-standing priority at RBC.
 We believe the arts play an important role in building vibrant communities and strong economies.
 We support organisations and artists across a range of genres – including music, visual arts, theatre and film – to help enrich our communities, promote cross-cultural exchange of ideas, and develop talent among emerging artists.

-RBC is the Principal Partner of this iconic, 201 year old London theatre and our support directly enables more artistic output and varied programming than ever before.
+RBC is the Principal Partner of this iconic, over 200 year old London theatre and our support directly enables more artistic output and varied programming than ever before.
 Since 2015, we have supported over 30 main stage productions, 18 of which were world premieres with 17 transferring to the West End and Broadway.

 Our partnership also celebrates the theatre’s historical Canadian links - the late Canadian businessman and philanthropist Ed Mirvish, who saved the theatre in 1982.

 Take the Lead is an innovative scheme that will inspire and equip young people with key skills to unlock their full potential.
 RBC is committed to promoting and investing in young people’s skills for the future and through our partnership with The Old Vic, we can use theatre as a way of building confidence and positive communication skills.
-Take the Lead is free and open to any students aged between 16 and 18 years old.
-The Old Vic is working with 20 schools in 2019 and up to 1,000 Key Stage 5 students.Read More
+Take the Lead is free and open to any students aged between 15 and 18 years old.
+The Old Vic aims to work with 40 schools and up to 1,000 students each year.Read More